Véronique Louwagie: Political career

 Following Jacob's election as LR chairman, Louwagie announced her candidacy to succeed him as leader of the party's parliamentary group.
 In an internal vote in November 2019, she eventually came in fifth out of six candidates; the position went to Damien Abad instead.

+In 2023, the Republicans' chairman Éric Ciotti appointed Louwagie as member of his shadow cabinet and put her in charge of the party's positions on the national budget.